A non-backtracking method for long matrix and tensor completion: Abstract

 \section{Abstract}

-We consider the problem of rectangular matrix completion in the regime where the matrix $M$ of size $n\times m$ is ``long", i.e., the aspect ratio $m/n$ diverges to infinity.
-Such matrices are of particular interest in the study of tensor completion, where they arise from the unfolding of an odd-order low-rank tensor.
-In the case where the sampling probability is $\frac{d}{\sqrt{mn}}$, we propose a new algorithm for recovering the singular values and left singular vectors of the original matrix based on a variant of the standard non-backtracking operator of a suitably defined bipartite graph.
-We show that when $d$ is above a Kesten-Stigum-type sampling threshold, our algorithm recovers a correlated version of the singular value decomposition of $M$ with quantifiable error bounds.
-This is the first result in the regime of bounded $d$ for weak recovery and the first result for weak consistency when $d\to\infty$ arbitrarily slowly without any polylog factors.
+We consider the problem of low-rank rectangular matrix completion in the regime where the matrix $M$ of size $n\times m$ is ``long", i.e., the aspect ratio $m/n$ diverges to infinity.
+Such matrices are of particular interest in the study of tensor completion, where they arise from the unfolding of a low-rank tensor.
+In the case where the sampling probability is $\frac{d}{\sqrt{mn}}$, we propose a new spectral algorithm for recovering the singular values and left singular vectors of the original matrix $M$ based on a variant of the standard non-backtracking operator of a suitably defined bipartite weighted random graph, which we call a \textit{non-backtracking wedge operator}.
+When $d$ is above a Kesten-Stigum-type sampling threshold, our algorithm recovers a correlated version of the singular value decomposition of $M$ with quantifiable error bounds.
+This is the first result in the regime of bounded $d$ for weak recovery and the first for weak consistency when $d\to\infty$ arbitrarily slowly without any polylog factors.
+As an application, for low-CP-rank orthogonal $k$-tensor completion, we efficiently achieve weak recovery with sample size $O(n^{k/2})$ and weak consistency with sample size $\omega(n^{k/2})$.
+A similar result is obtained for low-multilinear-rank tensor completion with $O(n^{k/2})$ many samples.